alirezadir/Machine-Learning-Interviews/README.md

 :label: Note: This repo is still under development, and all feedback and contribution are very welcome :blush:

-This repo aims to be a guideline for preparing for machine learning interviews, and has been developed based on my personal experience and notes during my own interview prep.
+This repo aims to be a guideline for preparing for **Machine Learning interviews**, and has been developed based on my personal experience and notes during my own interview prep.

-At the time I'm putting these notes together, machine learning interviews interviews at different companies do not follow a unique structure unlike software engineering interviews.
+At the time I'm putting these notes together, machine learning interviews at different companies do not follow a unique structure unlike software engineering interviews.
 However, I found some of the components very similar to each other, although under different namings.

-My preparation was focused mostly for "Machine Learning Engineer" (and Applied Scientist) roles at big companies.
-Although relevant roles such as "Data Dcience" or "ML reserachscientis" have different structure, some of the modules reviewed can be still useful.
+My preparation was focused mostly for *Machine Learning Engineer* (and Applied Scientist) roles at big companies.
+Although relevant roles such as "Data Dcience" or "ML research scientist" have different structure, some of the modules reviewed can be still useful.
+For more understanding about diff

 The following components are the most common interview modules that I found for ML engineer roles at different companies.
 We will go through them one by one and share how one can prepare.

-## 1. General Coding (Algorithms and Data Structures) Interview :computer:
+# 1. General Coding (Algorithms and Data Structures) Interview :computer:
 As an ML engineer, you're first expected to have a good understanding of general software engineering concepts, and in particular, basic algorithms and data structure.

 Depending on the company and seniority level, there is usually one or two rounds of general coding interviews.
 The general coding interview is very similar to SW engineer coding interviews, and one can get prepared for this one same as other SW engineering roles.